8FAX/SIP/README.md

    Secure your endpoints with API keys or other methods, throttle excessive usage, and track who’s making which requests.

 6. **Automatic Code Generation**
-   SIP can create boilerplate code for your endpoints, handling multiple threads or workers for each.
+   SIP can generate boilerplate code for your endpoints, handling multiple threads or workers per endpoint.
 You choose how you want to allocate threads per endpoint.

 ---